 EDUC 366 Health Methods and Curriculum Design

 A study of methods, materials, curriculum development, and evaluation of health education programs in the school.
-Prerequisite: HHP 279, Admission to Education program, and upper-level standing.
+Prerequisite: HHP 279, acceptance into the Education program, and upper-level standing.
 Same as HHP 366.

 EDUC 367 Methods in Secondary World Languages